-I am going to open this article with an April 2018 study that appeared in the American Journal of Hand Surgery.
-The study from a team of Belgium doctors questions whether or not a thumb joint replacement surgery provides a good benefit for the patient.
+An April 2018 study from a team of Belgium doctors that appeared in the American Journal of Hand Surgery (1) questioned whether or not a thumb joint replacement surgery provides a good benefit for the patient.
 Here are the highlights of that study.

 So what happened after the surgery?
 How was the range of motion in the replaced thumbs?